jonghyukyun/JonghyukYun.github.io/headers/cv.md

     /* Reduce margins for mobile screens */ hr {
-      margin-top: 2px; /* Reduce the margin-top for the horizontal line */
-      margin-bottom: 2px; /* Reduce the margin-bottom for the horizontal line */ }
+      margin: 2px 0; /* Set margin to 2px on top and bottom to minimize the gap */ }
   }